-- First, the Act protects employees "who provide information, cause information to be provided, or otherwise assist in an investigation regarding any conduct which the employee reasonably believes constitutes" securities fraud, bank fraud, wire fraud, or violation of "any rule or regulation of the Securities and Exchange Commission, or any provision of Federal law relating to fraud against shareholders."
+• First, the Act protects employees "who provide information, cause information to be provided, or otherwise assist in an investigation regarding any conduct which the employee reasonably believes constitutes" securities fraud, bank fraud, wire fraud, or violation of "any rule or regulation of the Securities and Exchange Commission, or any provision of Federal law relating to fraud against shareholders."
 18 U.S.C. §1514A(a)(1) (emphasis added).
 The assistance must be provided to or the investigation must be conducted by: "(A) a Federal regulatory or law enforcement agency; (B) any Member of Congress or any committee of Congress; or (C) a person with supervisory authority over the employee (or such other person working for the employer who has the authority to investigate, discover, or terminate misconduct)."
-18 U.S.C. §1514A(a)(1)(A)-(C). - Second, the Act affords protection to employees who "file, cause to be filed, testify, participate in, or otherwise assist in a proceeding filed or about to be filed (with any knowledge of the employer) relating to an alleged violation" of the laws mentioned above.
+18 U.S.C. §1514A(a)(1)(A)-(C).

+• Second, the Act affords protection to employees who "file, cause to be filed, testify, participate in, or otherwise assist in a proceeding filed or about to be filed (with any knowledge of the employer) relating to an alleged violation" of the laws mentioned above.
 18 U.S.C. §1514A(a)(2).

-Dodd-Frank Act similarly requires that to have anti-retaliation protection, an individual must have a reasonable belief that the information being provided to the SEC relates to a possible securities law violation.
+The Dodd-Frank Act similarly requires that to have anti-retaliation protection, an individual must have a reasonable belief that the information being provided to the SEC relates to a possible securities law violation.
 See, e.g., Kramer v.
 Trans-Lux Corp., 2012 WL 4444820 (D. Conn.
 Sept.
 25, 2012).
+However, the body of case law interpreting Dodd-Frank's whistleblower protections is still evolving.
 Additional whistleblower protections provided by Dodd-Frank are addressed in Section II, supra.